The StAR PhD programme aims to attract high-achieving international students to an efficient four-year structured PhD training programme at RCSI.

 - Vascular Biology

-This structured training programme will include compulsory core modules in ethics, science communication, biostatistics and intellectual property.
-Core modules are complemented by many additional optional modules delivering skill sets including innovation and entrepreneurship, data management, coding.
-The structured training is designed to suit bench scientists, informatics based research, clinical researchers, and population heath researchers.
+This structured training programme includes compulsory core modules in ethics, science communication, biostatistics and intellectual property.
+Core modules are complemented by many additional optional modules delivering skill sets including innovation and entrepreneurship, data management and coding.
+The structured training is designed to suit bench scientists, informatics-based research, clinical researchers and population health researchers.

 - Opportunity for an international research training experience in a world-class institution

-- Four-year structured PhD training programme with the opportunity to gain an additional Professional Certificate in Research Practice
+- Four-year structured PhD training programme with the opportunity to gain an additional Professional Certificate in Research Practices

 - Annual home travel allowance

-The PhD programme is oriented towards high-achieving overseas international students with a strong profile and a background in biomedical research, clinical research, population health research, or health services research coming from primary degree courses focusing on: Cell and molecular biology; clinical and translational sciences; medical sciences (biochemistry, pharmacology, physiology, anatomy etc); bioengineering; pharmacy; physiotherapy; nursing and midwifery; medicinal chemistry; genetics and neurosciences; population health; social sciences; health services research; education in health sciences.
+The PhD programme is oriented towards high-achieving international students with a strong profile and a background in biomedical research, clinical research, population health research or health services research, coming from primary degree courses focusing on: cell and molecular biology; clinical and translational sciences; medical sciences (biochemistry, pharmacology, physiology, anatomy etc); bioengineering; pharmacy; physiotherapy; nursing and midwifery; medicinal chemistry; genetics and neurosciences; population health; social sciences; health services research; education in health sciences.

 - Preference will be given to applicants coming directly from their undergraduate degree into this PhD programme.

-- Applicants have to use the GPA calculator we recommend.
+- Applicants must use the GPA calculator we recommend.